Deliaz/sails-api-jwt/README.md

 Things to do:
 1. Optional email notifications (based on environment);
 2. Keep reset token encrypted and with a validity date;
-3. Unlock after some freeze period.
+3. Unlock after some freeze period;
+4. Registration confirmation (with a confirm token).

 * * * * *